 Taste: Blackberry hunting in summer anyone.
 There are plenty of edibles available for those in the know.

 The key to embracing nature is to slow down and let your curiosity take you over.
 When I engage with nature I find myself following a pattern of wonder, discover, awe.
-As I wander a wood for example something catches my eye, a tree or a plane, I move closer to inspect or find something about it I could not see from further away.
+As I wander through a wood, for example, something catches my eye, a tree or a path, and I move closer to inspect or find something about it I could not see from further away.
 As my focus intensifies I feel awe as I lose myself in the infinity of nature’s possibilities, the cycles of birth & death, the polarities of decay & renewal, and the appreciation of myself as a body, an organic entity, a mobile, visiting and then leaving.
 Nature has been here a long time and it will be here when we’ve all gone.

-A key lesson for me is a reminder that nature is a safe place to be spontaneous.
+A lesson I have learnt is that nature is a safe place to be spontaneous.
 To walk up to that tree, to take a different route, to try something different as nature speaks to you and invites you to sit down on that bench or look at the clouds in the sky.
 I often say to myself when I am in a forest and not sure where to go “let the forest guide me”.
 I am happy to be in their hands.
 I am who describes myself, but not that description.